List of NorthEast United FC managers

 NorthEast United Football Club is an Indian professional football club based in Guwahati, Assam.
 The club was established on 13 April 2014 and competes in the Indian Super League, the top division league of Indian football.
 They play their home matches at the Indira Gandhi Athletic Stadium in Guwahati.

 Managerial history

-The current manager of the club is Marco Balbul.
+The current manager of the club is Juan Pedro Benali.